-GFR test is often known as Estimated Glomerular filtration rate (eGFR) Test.
+GFR test is often known as the Estimated Glomerular filtration rate (eGFR) Test.

 Who is recommended for a GFR test?

-Generally, an eGFR test is suggested for the patients who have problems with their kidneys or suffering from a chronic kidney disease (CKD).
+Generally, an eGFR test is suggested for patients who have problems with their kidneys or suffering from chronic kidney disease (CKD).
 They often show the following signs or symptoms: